benkobalog/ScalaWorkshop/src/main/scala/calclexer/README.md

 * Integers count as one integer, unless they are separated by any non-digit character.
 (This way we could implement a different notation like: * 2 4 2 == 16)
 * Operators are just 1 character long
+* You don't have to handle negative integers, we will delegate that task to our theoretical parser

 **Example:** "1 + 2" should be Vector(Integer(1), Operator('+'), Integer(2))